 Back then I was pretty sure a billion dollars would be enough to live a happy life, buy an endless supply of cheetos, and as many video games as I wanted.

-As the years passed, not only has my diet evolved, by perspective on life has too.
+As the years passed, not only has my diet evolved, but perspective on life has too.

 Let me explain: